 Whilst ultimate responsibility for enforcing building regulations lies with the local authority, a change in the law around ten years ago means that properly certified and approved independent inspectors can now be used rather than the Local Authority’s own Building Control team.

-The process is (or should be) a three stage one.
-Before the works commence an Initial Notice needs to be served providing notification that works are about to start.
-The type of project will usually determine the level of information that needs to be provided up front.
+The process is (or should be) a three-stage one.
+Before the works commence an Initial Notice needs to be served to provide notification that works are about to start.
+The type of project will usually determine the level of information that needs to be provided upfront.

 If your building works include new windows (which they almost always do) you will need to consider whether your building control approval application includes or excludes the windows.
 Many window installation companies will provide you with a FENSA Certificate to demonstrate that their work meets building regulation standards, but if you do not get a FENSA Certificate you will need to be prepared to demonstrate by another means that your new windows (and doors) are compliant with building control.